GrinonBarrett/Taksidos/Core Rules/Creatures/Creatures of Undeath/Spartoi.md

 ### Spartoi
 Warriors returned from the grave.
 Though they are mindless, they retain some of the experience from their time in battle.
 The singular form is Spartai.
+Their collective know is a force.

 **Creature Type**: Spartoi are undead.